chanturia/TAU_PHP_API_CLIENT/docs/Api/BrandApi.md

 $api_instance = new Swagger\Client\Api\BrandApi();
 $id = "id_example"; // string | ID for the Brand
 $createBrandUserRoles = new \Swagger\Client\Model\CreateBrandUserRoles(); // \Swagger\Client\Model\CreateBrandUserRoles | Brand's User Priveleges Parameters for the brand ID and UserID.
-$productID = "productID_example"; // string | ID of the Product connected with the Brand
+$productID = "productID_example"; // string | ID of the Product connected with the Brand (only required for Authorization for the User making the request)
-$couponID = "couponID_example"; // string | ID of the Coupon connected with the Brand
+$couponID = "couponID_example"; // string | ID of the Coupon connected with the Brand (only required for Authorization for the User making the request)

 try {
     $result = $api_instance->addUserBrand($id, $createBrandUserRoles, $productID, $couponID);